ivan-hc/AM/README.md

 		am clone
 		am clone -i
+		am clone -i --system
+		am clone -i --user

 **Description**:

 Clone the list of installed apps to an "am-clone.source" file, or search for an existing one on the desktop (priority), in `$HOME`, or across the entire system and removable devices.
 Add "`-i`" or "`install`" if you want to install or add the listed apps to a new configuration, to share it with anyone on other PCs and configurations.
+Add the "`--system`" or "`--user`" flag if you want all listed apps to be installed system-wide or locally respectively.

 You can also set the path to a custom file by exporting the `$CLONE_FILE` variable.

 ------------------------------------------------------------------------
 ### `config`, `-C`, `--config`